 The above nutritional information comes from the

+Bacon is high in both cholesterol and saturated fat.
 Dietary cholesterol does not directly raise cholesterol levels in the blood.
 Instead,

 Read on to learn more about bacon cholesterol and its role in blood cholesterol.